 Research on expatriation has shown repeatedly that the most common reason for the on-the-job failure or "brownout" of a business expatriate is the high dissatisfaction of his or her spouse or partner with the day-to-day experience of living abroad.

-This is especially true if the spouse or partner was employed back home, but isn't employed abroad.
+This is especially true if the spouse/partner was employed back home but isn't employed abroad.

-Extremely dissatisfied children can also bring an assignee's time abroad to a premature end.
+Extremely dissatisfied children can also bring an assignee's time abroad to a premature end or make life constantly unpleasant for the expat parents.

 What GROVEWELL's associates bring to their work with spouses and partners are...